 Once your little one arrives you still need to keep their vitamin D levels up as you did in pregnancy.
 During your baby’s first months, if you breastfeed your intake of vitamin D will still directly impact your child’s levels.
-If you are bottle feeding, our children’s vitamin range features an Infant Vitamin D oral spray that is suitable for newborns and kids up to the age of 3.
-After this point, your child can move onto our Junior Vitamin D spray.
+Therefore, if your levels are low you should consider taking a supplement or giving your baby one.
+If you are bottle feeding, our children’s vitamin range features an Infant Vitamin D oral spray that is suitable for newborns and kids up to the age of 3, providing they are not consuming more than 500ml of fortified infant formula daily.

 What Makes BetterYou Special?